Screen time is rising and it's ruining us. Here are 11 ways to cut back

 Make your phone go grayscale

 Without all those colors, apps like Instagram, Facebook, Snapchat and even news apps, are much less interesting.
 This is a fantastic little mind trick that worked wonders for me.
-On an iPhone, go to Settings > Accessibility > Display Accommodations > Color Filters.
+On an iPhone ($1,000 at Amazon), go to Settings > Accessibility > Display Accommodations > Color Filters.
 Turn this setting on.

 Then, go to Settings > Accessibility > Accessibility Shortcut and select Color Filters.
 Now, for those rare times you need to see your screen in color, you can triple click your phone's side button.
 To go back to grayscale, triple-click again.